Holden Logo

 2016 – 2019

-In the updated logo, everything has remained the same except for the color scheme.
+Everything in the updated logo has remained unchanged except for the color scheme.
 Its developers have transformed it into a silvery-white, removing the aggressive red color.
 They corrected the lettering using a thin font with beveled ends for the “l” and “d.”
-In addition, the designers replaced the uppercase letters with lowercase (but not the first one – it remained uppercase).
+In addition, the designers replaced uppercase letters with lowercase ones (except the first, which remained uppercase).

 2019 – 2020

-The last logo was flat and mournful as it consisted of black elements on a white background.
+The last logo was flat and mournful, consisting of black elements on a white background.
 It had a wide single bezel, unlike other versions with a double bezel, which consisted of white and red rings.
-On December 31, 2020, the production of right-hand drive vehicles under the Holden brand was discontinued.
+On December 31, 2020, production of right-hand-drive vehicles under the Holden brand was discontinued.

 Font and Colors

-The visual identity of the Australian company has always been associated with the image of a majestic lion holding his right paw on a round stone.
+The Australian company’s visual identity has always been associated with the image of a majestic lion holding its right paw on a round stone.
 This was probably a hint of right-hand drive vehicles.

-For its emblem, the automaker first opted for a typeface with streamlined letters rounded at the ends.
+The automaker first chose a typeface with streamlined letters, rounded at the ends, for its emblem.
 It was the NEC Font from typographer Julio Garay.
 In later versions, large characters with right and sharp corners appeared.
 The absence of serifs united all the fonts in Holden’s logos.

 The signature palette consisted of two classic combinations that were used alternately.
-Primary colors are white with red or black.
+The primary colors were white, red, or black.

 What does the Holden logo mean?